Home Depot sales cool along with real estate market

 There was some optimism from Home Depot Inc. about the year ahead.

 The company announced Tuesday that it is raising its quarterly dividend 32 percent to $1.36 per share.
-It also forecast strong sales growth of about 3.3 percent.
+It also forecast strong sales growth of about 3.3 percent and announced a $15 billion stock buyback program.

+Home Depot, under CEO and Chairman Craig Menear, has been steady in delivering outsized profits and revenue quarter after quarter and he voiced optimism about the current year.

+“Our view on the health of the economy and the consumer, as well as the momentum of our strategic investments, supports our belief that we can deliver comparable sales growth of 5.0 percent in fiscal 2019,” Menear said in a prepared statement.

-Home Depot expects same-store sales to increase 5 percent this year, better than the 4.3 percent increase that Wall Street analysts had been expecting.
+That’s better than the 4.3 percent increase that Wall Street analysts had been expecting, but it’s not as strong as the 5.2 percent increase seen in 2018.

+Despite the early sell-off in shares, industry analysts like Saunders were still impressed with the way Home Depot has operated in a worsening housing environment.

+“Home Depot’s comparable sales increases actually look even more respectable - in essence, they show the company is able to pull other levers to secure growth, even as economic fundamentals weaken,” Saunders said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.